Are Pressure Cookers Safe? Is There A Recall?

 According to manufacturers, pressure cookers can “prepare slow-cooked meals in a fraction of the time.”
-But as dozens of consumers have learned, pressure cookers can also explode, leading to severe burn injuries.
+More crucially, many companies explicitly advertise their pressure cookers as, in the words of a commercial made by Power Pressure Cooker XL manufacturer Tristar Products, “always safe to use.”
+But as dozens of consumers have learned, pressure cookers can also explode, leading to severe burn injuries and hurried visits to the emergency room.

 Tristar Products, Inc., manufacturer of the “As Seen On TV” Power Pressure Cooker XL, has seen the most legal trouble.
 Today, multiple injured consumers have filed personal injury lawsuits against Tristar Products, saying the Power Pressure Cooker XL can explode due to an alleged design defect.